fauzimaulanaid/MovieCatalogue/README.md

 - Animation using Lottie
 - Loading Animation using Shimmer

-Version 2.0 was created for submission Menjadi Android Developer Expert Class at Dicoding.
+Version 2.0 was created for submission in Menjadi Android Developer Expert Class at Dicoding.